-- a) Open Air Cultivation Activities of up to one (1) acre of Cultivation Area may be permitted with a Special Permit and Coastal Development Permit. - b) Additional Open Air Cultivation Activities in excess of 1 acre may be allowed with a Use Permit and Coastal Development Permit.
+- a) Open Air Cultivation Activities of up to one (1) acre of Cultivation Area may be permitted with a Special Permit and Coastal Development Permit in the ML, MG, and MC zones.
+In the MC zone, a Conditional Use Permit and Coastal Development Permit are required for interim cannabis uses. - b) Additional Open Air Cultivation Activities in excess of 1 acre may be allowed with c) In the CG zone, open-air cultivation only is allowed in conjunction with Microbusiness activities pursuant to Section 55.4.10.2.

-Cultivation sites proposed on developed commercial or industrial properties must comply with the Performance Standards for Adaptive Reuse.
+Cultivation sites proposed on developed commercial or industrial properties must comply with the Performance Standards for Adaptive Reuse (Section 55.4.12.12).

-55.4.6.3 Eligibility Criteria - All Areas
+55.4.6.3 Eligibility Criteria - All

-55.4.6.3.1 Energy Source
+Areas 55.4.6.3.1 Energy Source

-Electricity must be exclusively provided by a Renewable Energy Source, meeting the Performance Standard for Energy Use.
+Electricity must be exclusively provided by a Renewable Energy Source, meeting the Performance Standard for Energy Use (Section 55.4.12.5).